-Attending Yoga classes for coping with anxiety at a beautiful studio or spa setting is a frequently over-looked aspect of how the practice of Yoga helps a yogi or yogini.
+Attending Yoga classes for coping with anxiety at a beautiful studio or spa setting is a frequently over-looked aspect of how the practice of Yoga helps a Yoga practitioner.
+For some of us, any method, such as Yoga for coping with anxiety and stress is extremely valuable.
 In today’s virtual age, we are all wired in, at all hours of the day and night.
 If you are practicing at home and have young children or elderly parents to care for, it may be difficult to settle in and do a focused hour-long practice of Yoga.

-Taking a Yoga class at a professional studio or spa will allow you the time and space to give yourself a breather and just focus on “being on the mat.”
-This one-pointed focus or drishti is one of the main Yogic allies in coping with anxiety.
+Taking an online Yoga class, attending classes at a health club or taking a Yoga vacation will allow you the time and space to give yourself a breather and just focus on “being on the mat.”
+This one-pointed focus or drishti is one of the main Yogic benefits in coping with anxiety and stress.

 © Copyright – Aura Wellness Center – Publications Division